bind5g/BIND5G/NaaS-API/examples/deploy_helm_chart_with_NaaS_example.md

   "applicationID: e8ad77c2-6ccb-11ed-8958-0242ac19000a, applicationName: zookeeper-v3, imageName: zookeeper_image , computeID: 506f18a8-6cc4-11ed-ad34-0242ac190009 , port: [8080] , tenantID: 24f05cec-6cc4-11ed-8693-0242ac190009, status: helm chart deployed"
 ]
 ````
 > NOTE: The Infrastructure Provider can check if the manifests of the chart have been deployed with the `kubectl get pods -n compute_id`, `kubectl get deployment -n compute_id`, `kubectl get servicemonitor -n compute_id` commands.
 If the deployment exists but the container is failing to be created or to start, delete the application and the edge resources and create new edge resources with more RAM.
+The compute_id in the above exampe is 506f18a8-6cc4-11ed-ad34-0242ac190009 .

 ## Upgrade (DAY2 actions) a MEC application based on a helm-chart and its values.yaml file